 Family members expecting you to give more money

 Many Filipino families also think of OFWs as endless sources of financial resources, so they ask for cash aside from the gifts you already brought.
 This is because many believe vacation in the Philippines is a luxury and not a necessity, so they think you must have enough money in your wallet to afford travel.

 OFWs, regardless of the duration of their stay, have to deal with additional expenses since they will be targeted by family members who would like to ask for money to apply for a job in a different place, start a small business or purchase new appliances.
 NAIA personnel asking for tips.
 Taxi driver asking for tips.
 A barker is insisting on carrying your bags, asking for money.
 Did we mention family and neighbors also asking for the same?

 Children do not recognize parents anymore

-Confirmed gossip that spouse already have another family
+Confirmed gossip that spouse already has another family

-The long distance relationship between spouses usually put a strain on marriage.
-Some couples file for legal separation while others just discover that their husband or wife has been having an extramarital affair and has a second family.
-Painful isn’t it?
+The long-distance relationship between spouses usually puts a strain on the marriage.
+Some couples file for legal separation, while others discover that their husband or wife has been having an extramarital affair and has a second family.
+Painful.
 But these sad tales of infidelity and broken families extend beyond ‘Maalaala Mo Kaya’; after all, MMK is supposed to be based on real-life stories.

 Going back to work abroad empty-handed and debt-ridden

-Filipinos are naturally generous so they usually spend more than what they saved for when coming home to visit.
-They usually charge the additional expenses using their credit card or borrowing from their company or coworkers abroad.
+Filipinos are naturally generous, so they usually spend more than what they saved for when coming home to visit.
+They typically charge additional expenses using their credit card or borrowing from their company or coworkers abroad.
 In the end, they have to work longer and harder to pay back debts, which means that they’re going to need to stay in foreign land longer than before.